PhD in International Economics

 Yes.
 Financial support takes the form of teaching assistantships, scholarships (both administered by the Institute) and research assistantships (usually administered by Professors using external funding).
 You can apply for support for your first year when applying to the Institute.
 Applications for support for subsequent years are submitted during the spring semester for funding starting in the next fall semester.

-While we cannot commit to fund all of our PhD students, the recent experience is that all of them obtained some funding.
+While we cannot commit to funding all of our PhD students, all PhD students have been able to secure some source of funding.

 Very collegial and stimulating.
-Each year we only admit 8 to 10 PhD students.
-This allows for good contact between students and faculty members.
+Each year we admit a small number of PhD students (typically between 3 and 6).
+This allows for close contact between students and faculty members.
 The economics section fully recognized that PhD students will become colleagues in a short time, and we value the contribution of the students in the life of the economics section.

 What are the opportunities to learn about and present research?